brandonbyr4/comicfun/README.md

 -   **Free Forever:** ComicFun is free to use forever on the web, or to host on your own server.

 #### How It Works
 ComicFun is a fun and easy to use, web based cartoon photo tool.
 It works by taking a photo in the photo booth, or uploading an existing photo, and transforming it into a cartoonified portrait.
-To try this for yourself, simply go to [comicfun.app/tool](https://www.comicfun.app/tool).
 If you are interested in running this software on your own servers, create a fork & clone of the repo.
 Continue reading "Getting Started" for details on how to launch the project.
 Certain features may be unavailable until you specify enviroment variables.

 #### Getting Started
 The easiest way to start working with ComicFun locally is to create a fork & clone of the project.
 Press the fork button, then type "git clone" and paste the forked link into your terminal.
 Run the following commands from your new local directory: